-1: Since this textbook is an older edition, there are a number of small errors I have noticed in both the textbook and the solution manual.
-I have tried my best to correct as many as I could in the lecture notes, therefore make sure you treat lecture notes as the "model" if there are any "conflicts" between the textbook and the lecture notes.
+1. Since we have just switched to this newer edition of the textbook, we are still proof reading the textbook, the accompany test bank and the solution manual.
+If I notice any errors, I will correct it in the lecture notes, therefore make sure you treat lecture notes as the "model" if there are any "conflicts" between the textbook and the lecture notes.
 Also, please feel free to let me know if you notice any errors (in both the textbook or the lecture notes).

-2: For lecture purpose, the slides in the video lecture are generally MORE than the PowerPoint slides posted under lecture notes folder.
+2. For lecture purpose, the slides in the video lecture are generally MORE than the PowerPoint slides posted in the course website.
 Make sure you have the lecture notes ready when watching the video lectures, and be sure to take MORE NOTES!!

-3: DO NOT expect to start reading the materials on the due date and still be able to finish the assignment on time.
+3. DO NOT expect to start reading the materials on the due date and still be able to finish the assignment on time.
 Although the reading time for each chapter takes about an hour or two, it may take many hours to understand the materials fully.
 Some chapters take more than a week in a traditional on-ground setting class (over 6 lecture hours plus exercises and self-study time).
-Please see "Recommened

-Study Schedule" (posted under Getting Started folder) for details.
+Please see "Recommened Study Schedule" (posted under Getting Started folder) for details.
 Make sure you manage your time well.